Pop & Protest

 Making Something from Nothing

+Materiality is an important aspect of contemporary art.
 Thinking about the quality and character of materials and substances has deep implications for our selves and the way we choose to build the world around us.
-Often taken for granted, the choice of material is an essential component for creating content in a work of art.
-When artists employ unconventional materials, they are often exercising a critical position, sometimes rejecting or reframing the status quo, and always challenging viewers to do the same.
+Often taken for granted, the choice of material is an essential component to creating content in a work of art.
+When artists intentionally use materials because they are not conventional, they are often exercising a critical position, sometimes rejecting or reframing the status quo.